jimhigson/oboe.js/writing/main/5_Implementation.md

 thus moving matching on to the parent node.
 Similarly, there is a function `skipMany` which maps onto the `..` (ancestor) syntax and recursively consumes the minimum number of ascent items necessary for the next clause to match, or fails if this cannot be done.
+In this way, we peel off layers from the ascent as we move through the functions list until we either exhaust the functions, indicating a match, or cannot continue, indicating a fail.

 JsonPath implementation allows the compilation of complex expressions into an executable form, but each part implementing the executable form